EvaTartaruga/SpaceRacewithDataScience/README.md

 The main goal is predict if the first stage of the SpaceX Falcon 9 rocket will land successfully, with the help of Data Science findings and models, to make more informed bids against SpaceX for a rocket launch.

-## Files in the repository
+## Files in this repository

 * Jupiter Notebooks, including:
-  --
+  *

-* PowerPoint Report Presentation
+* PowerPoint Report Presentation in PDF